 There is also an official Club HepatomaniaTM Facebook page (www.facebook.com/ClubHepatomania), which we have established as a forum to exchange views, share personal research and news, discuss timely topics, highlight advances, debate controversies, post job openings, announce liver meetings, and address other research and education related topics in the field of liver pathobiology.
 We welcome all “Hepatomaniacs” to friend us and join the discussion!

 ASIP Members are invited to participate in the Liver Pathobiology SIG Listserv.
 Please email firstname.lastname@example.org to have your name and email address added to the listserv.

 To send a message to the Liver Pathobiology SIG Listserv, send your email to email@example.com.
-Please note that you must be a member of this listserv to send and receive messages.
+Please note that you must be a member of this listserv in order to send and receive messages.

 Please direct all questions to: Lisa McFadden (240) 283-9712.